(Originally posted: April 10, 2018)

 Typically the vast majority of our clientele will not qualify.
 Hearing loss and presbycusis (age related hearing-loss) is quite common in adults.
 The government has outlined various criteria an individual must meet before they are considered.
 Eligibility for the DTC is based on the effects of the impairment, not on the medical condition itself (CRA, 2018).

-While you may have a severe-profound hearing loss, the CRA will only consider your application if your doctor and audiologist can provide compelling evidence that your routine daily activities are affected due to your impairment.
+While you may have a severe or profound hearing loss, the CRA will only consider your application if your doctor and audiologist can provide compelling evidence that your routine daily activities are affected due to your impairment.
 Their criteria does not take into account your struggles in groups and in noise.
 If you can carry on a conversation in a quiet room with a familiar person while wearing your hearing aids or cochlear implant, without incurring significant breakdowns in the conversation, then you do not meet their requirements.

 We have attached a Self Assessment Questionnaire provided by the CRA to help you see if you qualify.
 We highly recommend you complete this survey with another family member who can help you rate your difficulty hearing.